 There are also likely to be perpetrators of domestic abuse.

 Safe in Faith provides training and information to help you respond more safely to situations of domestic abuse.
-The following information may be helpful but there are links to more information below.
+The following information may be helpful, and there are links to more information below.

 Safe Support for Survivors